-FIXED LIMIT: In limit poker, a betting structure where the bet size on each round is pre-set.
+FIXED LIMIT: In limit poker, any betting structure in which the amount of the bet on each particular round is pre-set.

 FLASHED CARD: A card that is partially exposed.

 FLOORPERSON: A casino employee who seats players and makes decisions.